 There is a shorter path to Sentinel Rock via Live Oak Campground.
 Park in the picnic area and pick up the trail behind campsite 20.

 The Trail through Time was developed to share the story of these rocks, which together represent the entire geologic history of the Bay Area.
 The trail spans 6.3 miles from the top to the bottom of Mount Diablo.
-The oldest rocks are 190 million years old and the youngest are 10 million years or younger.
+The oldest rocks are 190 million years old and the youngest rocks are 10 million years or younger.
 We decided to follow the portion of the Trail through Time that winds through Rock City and stopped to read the interpretive panels along the way.
 Though I’m still working to understand all of the geology we passed through, it was enough to fire up our imaginations and got us thinking about the plants and animals that might have stood in that very spot before us.